yutao3/LISTER/README.md

 **LISTER: A Pre-trained Open-Source Toolbox for Lunar Monocular Image to Surface Topography Estimation and Reconstruction**

-LISTER is a research-oriented open-source toolbox for reconstructing lunar surface topography from LROC NAC images.
-It takes either a photogrammetric DTM or the LOLA DTM as reference, and provides an automated and modular framework for generating high-resolution digital terrain models (DTMs) using integrated pre-trained Monocular Depth Estimation networks and an end-to-end reconstruction pipeline.
+LISTER is a research-oriented open-source toolbox for reconstructing lunar (and Mars) surface topography from LROC NAC (and MRO HiRISE/CTX) images.
+It takes either a photogrammetric DTM or the LiDAR DTM as reference, and provides an automated and modular framework for generating high-resolution digital terrain models (DTMs) using integrated pre-trained Monocular Depth Estimation networks and an end-to-end reconstruction pipeline.

 ---

 ## Features

 - End-to-end automated pipelines for generating DTMs and surface reconstructions
-- Support for both **high-resolution photogrammetric DTMs** and **LOLA DTMs** as reference
+- Support for both **high-resolution photogrammetric DTMs** and **LOLA/MOLA DTMs** as reference
 - Integration of dense u-net, vision transformers and diffusion-based monocular depth estimation models
 - Scripts for downloading, preprocessing, and converting raw LROC NAC images
 - Tools for brightness adjustment, quality filtering, georeferencing, mosaicking, and reprojection